jbirch/advent-rs/aoc-2022/README.md

 * Turn `Option` into `Result` with `ok_or(self, err: E)` or `ok_or_else(self, err: F)` (`FnOnce` and stuff) for laziness.
 * Turn `Option<&...>` into `Option<...>` with `cloned()`.
+* The "expected" side of `assert_eq!` technically doesn't exist, but seems to conventionally be the right.
+You can write a format string and args for any amount of args, if you wanted to make it dumb explicit.

 Things that cropped up that I worked around, and need to learn more of
 ----------------------------------------------------------------------